aleksanderkoder/OzonAlerts/README.md

  1. "notification" - (default) The standard slim variant.
  2. "dialog" - The full-sized variant allowing user input via programmable buttons.

 The fifth parameter *"options"* (optional) is an object containing different properties which are used to configure the alert visually.
-Create and object containing the options you want and pass it as a parameter to the  *Ozone.fire()* method.
+Create an object containing the options you want and pass it as a parameter to the  *Ozone.fire()* method.
 An example of the options object:

 ```javascript